nsoft/jesterj/code/ingest/licenses/README.txt

 ********************************************************************************
 ***                                                                          ***
-***  USE OF JesterJ's EXECUTABLE JAR IS AN ACCEPTANCE OF THE LICENSES BELOW  ***
+***    USE OF JesterJ's EXECUTABLE JAR IS AN ACCEPTANCE OF THESE LICENSES    ***
 ***                                                                          ***
 ********************************************************************************

-Please note that since there are no compliance requirements for Public Domain software, no separate directory needs to be maintained listing those libraries.

-Public domain software used by JesterJ is redistributed to you under ASL 2.0, but we also attempt to identify a location where you may obtain the software directly as public domain software.
+Public domain software used by JesterJ is redistributed to you under a modified ASL 2.0, but we also attempt to identify a location where you may obtain the software directly as public domain software.